 Understanding the average realtor fees in Connecticut is useful if you’re thinking about selling your house.
 You’ll have a better idea of what to expect when looking for a realtor, and you can avoid overpaying in commission fees.

-The best option for most people is to find a realtor through a free service like Clever Real Estate.
-Clever negotiates 1.5% listing fees with top local realtors at trusted brands like Keller Williams and RE/MAX.
-You’ll get guaranteed full service, but pay a fraction of what real estate agents typically charge.
+The best option for most people is to find a realtor through a free service like our agent-matching service.
+We negotiate low 1.5% listing fees with top local agents at trusted brands like Keller Williams and RE/MAX.
+You’ll get guaranteed full service, but pay a fraction of what Connecticut real estate agents typically charge.

 What is a fair realtor commission in Connecticut?